rawleyfowler/mamml/README.md

 # mamml
-A caching system with first class JSON support, static typing, and a network interface.
+A caching database with first class JSON support, static typing, and (soon to have) a network interface.

 ## Usage
 Note: We use backticks \` for strings.